wanglmnju/Classifying-Pumpkin-Seeds/README.md

 ## Results

-The best-performing model achieved an accuracy of approximately **XX%** on the test set (update based on your actual result).
-The model was able to effectively distinguish between the two pumpkin seed varieties based on morphological features.
+The best-performing model, random forest, achieved an accuracy of approximately 0.868 on the test set (update based on your actual result).
+The model effectively distinguished between the two pumpkin seed varieties based on morphological features.